From the CDC to emerging infectious disease publics: The long-now of polarizing and complex health crises: Findings

 \subsubsection{School management post-COVID}

 Cluster 15 is focused on school openings.
 The discussions in this cluster are split between those pushing for opening schools back up (N=10), three of whom self-identified as parent advocates.
 One of the parent advocates argue school closures have negatively affected the managing of adverse childhood experiences (ACE) since many of the mandatory reporters (e.g., social workers, teachers, school councilors, etc.) do not have contact with children.
 Teachers (N=7), superintendents (N=3), and teacher union leaders (N=1) called for teachers to have a higher priority on the vaccination list to potentially allow for faster school re-openings, which made many parents happy.
 However, since the vaccines were not approved for children at the time, those same accounts were worried about COVID being transmitted between students.
 Therefore, these accounts called for masking in schools regardless of vaccination status.
 At the same time, many of the advocate parents that were introduced earlier also perceived masking as unsafe and unfair to children.
-Indeed, we found that school re-openings and mitigation guidelines can be polarizing and engaging more retweets (\S\ref{sec:finding_rt}) and responses (\S\ref{findings:replies_quotes}).

 \paragraph{Positive Communication Frame: Masking, which protects both teachers and students, is more important as new variants appear} \paragraph{Neutral Communication Frame: These are the precautions that players and parents need to take for high school sports events to continue} \paragraph{Negative Communication Frame: Closing schools and forcing students to mask are both affecting students negatively}